redsanket/spark/external/oozie/guide/monitoring.rst

 To learn how to use SLA monitoring, see `Oozie SLA monitoring <http://kryptonitered-oozie.red.ygrid.yahoo.com:4080/oozie/docs/DG_SLAMonitoring.html>`_.

-JMS Notifications for Job and SLA
+CMS Notifications for Job and SLA
 ---------------------------------

-JMS is the Java Messaging Service, which has an API for sending messages between two or more clients.
-You can use JMS to fetch job status messages from the Yahoo Cloud Messaging Service (CMS).
+CMS is the Cloud Messaging Service, which has an API for sending messages between two or more clients.
+You can use CMS to fetch job status messages from the Yahoo Cloud Messaging Service (CMS).
-CMS is a hosted service that internally uses `ActiveMQ <http://activemq.apache.org/>`_ and is YCA-protected access.
+Apache Oozie has only support for JMS which is the Java Messaging Service and supports systems like ActiveMQ which implement JMS.
+At Yahoo, Oozie worked with CMS v1 which was JMS compliant before EOL for it was announced on Feb 2018.
+Now only CMS v2 is supported which has its own set of APIs and is not JMS compliant.
+So the section `JMS Notifications <http://kryptonitered-oozie.red.ygrid.yahoo.com:4080/oozie/docs/DG_JMSNotifications.html>`_ in Apache documentation is not relevant for Yahoo Oozie.

-In the following sections, we will take a look at how to use JMS to connect to CMS, what code changes you need to make, and how to write a listener to fetch messages from CMS.
+In the following sections, we will take a look at how to connect to CMS, what code changes you need to make, and how to write a listener to fetch messages from CMS.

-We also recommend reading `JMS Notifications <http://kryptonitered-oozie.red.ygrid.yahoo.com:4080/oozie/docs/DG_JMSNotifications.html>`_.

 Connecting to CMS
 ~~~~~~~~~~~~~~~~~

-CMS is a centralized multi-tenant cloud service that provides low latency,
+CMS is a centralized multi-tenant cloud service that provides low latency, world-wide delivery,
-world-wide delivery, deliver-at-least-once, publish and subscribe semantics at Yahoo
+deliver-at-least-once, publish and subscribe semantics at Yahoo scale.
-scale.
-It is 100% JMS compliant, and Yahoo plans for CMS to support post-JMS features
-such as different protocols, various language bindings as well as a new simplified
-high-performance asynchronous API.
+CMS is designed for high performance messaging for application integration, with Yahoo specific
+requirements such as monitoring and security  based on YAMAS and YCA respectively.

-See also the `Cloud Messaging Service - Client API Usage - Tutorial <http://twiki.corp.yahoo.com/view/Messaging/MessagingServiceTutorial#ACLs_AN1>`_
+See also the `Cloud Messaging Service - Tutorial <https://docs.google.com/document/d/1og5FQXFJhucBFOLvlJE1S64A7_b5_413ToWaRaVu7a8/edit#heading=h.ijmxb7godl86>`_
 for more information.

 .. _connect_cms-acls: